School of Medicine

 BioAdjunct Professor of Medicine | Cardiovascular Medicine | Stanford Medicine

 Seasoned clinician with a proven track record of mentoring medtech entrepreneurs and early stage companies in the development of life changing technologies.
-As a Division Chair for Hospital Medicine at PAMF he co-leads a team of 30 physicians across 3 hospitals.
+As the Associate Director of the PAMF Hospital Medicine service line he co-leads a team of 30 physicians across 3 hospitals.
 When not seeing patients, he is part of the senior staff at Fogarty Innovation where he mentors a variety of early stage companies.
-As an Adjunct Professor of Medicine at Stanford he works closely with the Biodesign group to teach and mentor graduate students and biodesign fellows.
+As an Adjunct Professor of Medicine at Stanford he works closely with the Biodesign group to teach and mentor students and biodesign fellows.
+He is a member of the teaching team for the Biodesign Innovation graduate course.
 Zach holds an MD from the UCLA School of Medicine and an MBA from the UCLA Anderson School of Management.
 He completed Internal Medicine Residency and the Biodesign Fellowship at Stanford University.

 Lauren E. Eggert, MD